uksrc/archive-service/detail.md

 #### TAP SCHEMA setup

-The TAP schema is currently added to the database with the import.sql file which runs automatically on startup and adds the required tables to the database.
+The TAP schema is currently added to the database by means of the org.javastro.ivoa.dm:tapschema dependency which runs automatically on startup and adds the required tables to the database.
-This is followed by a bean (TapSchemaPopulator) that will read the database and add each type (Observation etc.) to the generated TAP schema entries.

 TODO: Generate a VO-DML/XSD model definition so that the TAP schema entries can be auto-added in the same way as the CAOM library.